vraj130/rf-detr/README.md

 RF-DETR is a real-time, transformer-based object detection model architecture developed by Roboflow and released under the Apache 2.0 license.

-RF-DETR is the first real-time model to exceed 60 AP on the [Microsoft COCO benchmark](https://cocodataset.org/#home) alongside competitive performance at base sizes.
+This is fo community usage and accessible for everyon in the apache license RF-DETR is the first real-time model to exceed 60 AP on the [Microsoft COCO benchmark](https://cocodataset.org/#home) alongside competitive performance at base sizes.
 It also achieves state-of-the-art performance on [RF100-VL](https://github.com/roboflow/rf100-vl), an object detection benchmark that measures model domain adaptability to real world problems.
 RF-DETR is comparable speed to current real-time objection models.

 **RF-DETR is small enough to run on the edge using [Inference](https://github.com/roboflow/inference), making it an ideal model for deployments that need both strong accuracy and real-time performance.**